 Beginning today, customers who are not currently using classic IaaS VMs, will not be able to create new classic VMs.

-The following Azure services and functionality will NOT be affected by this retirement: Cloud Services, storage accounts NOT used by classic VMs and virtual networks (VNets) NOT used by classic VMs.
+The following Azure services and functionality will NOT be impacted by this retirement: Cloud Services, storage accounts NOT used by classic VMs, and virtual networks (VNets) NOT used by classic VMs.

 What actions should I take?